What is churn and why is it important?

 You can use their selected reasons to determine other changes in your business you need to make to reduce churn.

-Next, immediately after completing the cancellation, an win-back email will go out offering a discount to continue with their subscription.
+Next, immediately after completing the cancellation, a win-back email will go out offering a one-time discount on their next payment to continue with their subscription.
 Remember, the cancellation isn't finalized until the last day of their subscription, but as far as your user is concerned they have completed the cancellation.

 Lastly, on the final day that their subscription is active a second email will go out.
 This is the "Last Chance" email.